amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 Linear running time algorithms are very common.
 It implies visiting every element from the input in the worst-case scenario.

-Linear time complexity means that as the input grows, the algorithms take longer to complete.
-A function with a linear time complexity has a growth rate `O(n)`.
-I explain you here: (((Linear time se repite mucho.
-Alguna otra palabra que se pueda usar???)))
+Linear time complexity _`O(n)`_ means that as the input grows, the algorithms take proportionally longer.
+A function with a linear time complexity has a growth rate.
+Some examples:

   ## The largest item on an unsorted array

-Let's say you want to find the most value from an unsorted array.
+Let's say you want to find the maximum value from an unsorted array.

 ```js
 function findMax(n) {